Dr Dan Sperrin, Trinity

 Biographical Information

 I am a JRF in English at Trinity College.
 Before I arrived in Cambridge, I completed my BA, M.St, and D.Phil in Oxford.
 I am also a political cartoonist for The London Magazine.
-Cartoons can be found on Instagram: @dansperrin_cartoons
+My cartoons and caricatures can be found on Instagram: @dansperrin_cartoons

 Research Interests

 I mainly work on satire and satirists (with a special interest in the period 1660-1760).
-I'm currently writing a long history of satire in English literature for Princeton UP.
-As part of the book, I am also looking into the parallel history of graphic satire and the long line of graphic satirists which runs from Hogarth through to Gillray, Rowlandson, Cruikshank, Tenniel, and then up to Low and Scarfe in the twentieth century.
-I am also co-editing 'Gryll Grange' for The Cambridge Edition of the Novels of Thomas Love Peacock.
+I've just finished writing a long history of satire in English literature for Princeton UP, which will be out in Spring 2025.
+While I was writing the book, I also looked into the parallel history of graphic satire and the long line of graphic satirists which runs from Hogarth through to Gillray, Rowlandson, Cruikshank, Tenniel, and then up to Low and Scarfe in the twentieth century.
+This material will be gathered together to form various secondary projects outlined below.
+My second book, which I've also just finished, is an edition of Thomas Love Peacock's 'Gryll Grange', the final volume of The Cambridge Edition of the Novels of Thomas Love Peacock.

-Alongside the two books, I am publishing on things like mock-heroic literature, Augustan poetics, and the reception of the ancient satirists after the Restoration.
+Alongside the books, I am publishing on things like mock-heroic literature, Augustan poetics, and the reception of the ancient satirists after the Restoration.
 In relation to literary satire, I am currently working on a sequence of related articles which investigate the relationship between burlesque/mock-heroism and war.
-In relation to graphic satire, I am currently working on two long articles about Hogarth and David Low, which will be incorporated into a book about the graphic satirists once I have finished my history of satire.
+In relation to graphic satire, I am currently working on two long research papers about Hogarth and David Low, which will be incorporated into a book about the history of graphic satire as a follow-up to my first book with Princeton.

-Other interests include international relations in the early modern period, the English reception of Cervantes, the writings and drawings of Mervyn Peake, continental graphic satire (especially Daumier and Goya), and the psychoanalytical writings of R. D. Laing.
+Other interests include classical reception, the methodological and philosophical spheres of longue durée history, political theory and practice, international relations in the early modern period, the history of intelligence tradecraft, the English reception of Cervantes, the writings and drawings of Mervyn Peake, continental graphic satire (especially Daumier and Goya), and the psychoanalytical writings of R. D. Laing.

 Selected Publications